Atomu2014/product-nets/README.md

 and other baseline models, implemented with ``tensorflow``.
 And this paper has been published on ICDM2016.

+``Note``: An extended version of the conference paper is at https://arxiv.org/abs/1807.00311 , which is accepted by TOIS.
+Compared with this simple demo, a more detailed implementation of the journal paper is at https://github.com/Atomu2014/product-nets-distributed , which has large-scale data access, multi-gpu support, and distributed training support.

 ## Introduction to User Response Prediction

 User response prediction takes a fundamental and crucial role in today's business, especially personalized recommender system and online display advertising.